puppeteer/puppeteer/docs/api.md

 Dialog's type, could be one of the `alert`, `beforeunload`, `confirm` and `prompt`.

 ### class: Frame

+At every point of time, page exposes its current frame tree via the [page.mainFrame()](#pagemainframe) and [frame.childFrames()](#framechildframes) methods.

+[Frame] object's lifecycle is controlled by three events, dispatched on the page object:
+- ['frameattached'](#event-frameattached) - fired when the frame gets attached to the page.
+Frame could be attached to the page only once.
+- ['framenavigated'](#event-framenavigated) - fired when the frame commits navigation to a different URL.
+- ['framedetached'](#event-framedetached) - fired when the frame gets detached from the page.
+Frame could be detached from the page only once.

 #### frame.childFrames()
 - returns: <[Array]<[Frame]>>